Within the brain, ‘positive to us’ is related to ‘negative to them’. As any person, a speaker can go beyond.

 As a speaker, one should always strive to be a unifier – within the bounds of common sense.

 If the audience is already in an us-them-ing situation

 (workers versus management…), it’s tricky to transcend.
 To them, you’re either ‘with us or against us’.
 So it’s better to start ‘with us’ while from that same start onwards at least not heightening the ‘us-them’.

-Best is to take a position that they can value and that later on doesn’t make you look like changing your mind.
-Take care not be seen afterwards as ‘traitor’, which is brain-wise even more tricky then plainly being ‘one of them.’
+Best is to take a position that later on doesn’t make you look like changing your mind.
+Take care not be seen afterwards as ‘traitor’, which is brain-wise more tricky then plainly being ‘one of them.’

 Final goal of public speaking

 According to me: bringing people together in a way that doesn’t downgrade their deeper values + heightening their motivation to act this way.

 Eventually, deeply uniting is a very powerful motivator.